ØComplexity Principles#

 Rationale#

-You SHOULD embrace and be open for new technologies and management methods.
-Only you MUST understand the short and long term risks.
-Beware that silver bullets for hard problems never come overnight.
-But IT technologies and new management methods do too often over promise and under deliver.
-Only result is too often an even more complex environment without the promised advantages.
+You SHOULD embrace and remain open to new technologies and management methods.
+However, you MUST understand the short- and long-term risks involved.
+Be aware that silver-bullet solutions to hard problems never appear overnight.
+Too often, IT technologies and new management methods overpromise and underdeliver.
+The result is frequently an even more complex environment without the promised advantages.

 Implications#